Home

 • Whether the matrices are used in column-major or row-major order.

 The Wikipedia article specifies that the matrices are based on a right-hand coordinate system (similar to our usage on Scratchapixel) but employs the column-major convention.
-On the other hand, we use the row-major order convention.
+We use the row-major order convention.
 This difference means that to align Wikipedia's matrices with ours, one must transpose them.
 A matrix transpose—detailed in our Matrix Operations chapter—leaves diagonal coefficients unchanged while flipping the others across the diagonal.
 For example, a coefficient at position m[0][1] moves to m[1][0] after transposition.
 Applying this transposition to Wikipedia's matrices yields matrices identical to ours:

-This exemplifies the importance of recognizing the conventions used, particularly regarding coordinate systems (left or right-handed) and matrix order (row-major or column-major).
-The choice of convention in your work is flexible, provided it's communicated clearly to others who may use your code.
-On Scratchapixel, we consistently use right-hand coordinate systems and row-major order matrices, chosen for historical reasons, although we acknowledge the benefit of a universal standard.
-For instance, Maya, a 3D software, uses a right-hand coordinate system but adopts a column-major order for matrices, while Pixar's rendering engine, PRMAN, prefers row-major order matrices by default.
+This highlights the importance of understanding the conventions used, particularly regarding coordinate systems (left-handed or right-handed) and matrix order (row-major or column-major).
+The choice of convention is flexible, as long as it is clearly communicated to others who may use your code.
+On Scratchapixel, we consistently use right-handed coordinate systems and row-major matrices.
+Why do we use these conventions?
+Because throughout most of our professional careers, we have worked with software like Maya and PRMAN, both of which use a right-handed coordinate system and row-major matrix order.

-Figure 5: rotations around the x-, y-, and z-axis.
+Figure 5: Rotations around the x-, y-, and z-axes.
 The arrow indicates the rotation direction for positive angles.

-The mnemonic technique mentioned earlier helps easily determine the direction of rotation for positive angles, especially when using a right-hand coordinate system.
-Curling your fingers around the axis of rotation, as shown in Figure 6, intuitively indicates the direction of positive rotations:
+Remember, you can use the mnemonic technique mentioned earlier in the lesson to help you easily determine the direction of rotation for positive angles, whether you're using a right-hand or left-hand coordinate system.
+Curling your fingers around the axis of rotation, as shown in Figure 6, will indicate the direction of positive rotations:

 Synthesizing Rotation Matrices